 India celebrates International Jazz Day with various jazz performances, music festivals, and educational programs.
 Music venues, cultural centers, and educational institutions across the country host concerts featuring both international and local jazz musicians.
 Musicians, students, and jazz enthusiasts come together to attend workshops, demonstrations, and discussions, enriching the appreciation of jazz in India.
 International Jazz Day is celebrated each year on April 30, binding Indian jazz lovers with the global community through music.

-Facts about International Jazz Day
+Top 9 Facts for 2026 International Jazz Day in India

 In the News and Trending in India for International Jazz Day